Little Yellowstone Canyon – 11mi / 17.7km

 The headwaters of the Colorado River pass through a crumbling canyon reminiscent of Yellowstone’s famous canyon.

 The trail works its way up through forest and small meadows alongside the Colorado River.
 Along the way, it passes old mines and dilapidated cabins.
-Follow the trail down to the site of Lulu City, an old mining town (see Lulu City in 5-10 Miles for description).
+Follow the trail down to the site of Lulu City, an old mining town (see Lulu City for description).

 Continue past the meadows and into the trees where the trail crosses the Colorado River and begins climbing.
 Take a right, then cross over the cascading Lulu Creek.
 The trail continues climbing, eventually popping out along the edge of the canyon.
 After crossing Lady Creek and wrapping around the drainage, look back at the creek where a delicate waterfall drops down into the canyon.
 Numerous crazy rock formations are scattered about.